LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: Experiments

 \subsection{Uncertainty Estimation}

 We explore activation-based and \gls{mcd}-based uncertainty estimation.
 These experiments are designed to determine whether per-point uncertainty can be used to influence the centroid estimation of the \glspl{roi} to improve targeting accuracy.
-Additionally, we want to evaluate whether it is possible to obtain a single global uncertainty value.
+For this, we compare the centroid error of the \gls{uwc} method with a regular geometric centroid and the \gls{spwc}.
+Additionally, we want to evaluate whether it is possible to obtain a single aggregated uncertainty value.
 This single value can be used to determine if it is safe to perform a task given the input data.
 These experiments are performed in simulation, using $N=50$ different deformations for each object.